siesing/.dotfiles/README.md

 ```

 Then 'cd' into the `.dotfiles` directory.
 Now give those .dotfiles a high-five and hit the runway by running this [stow](https://www.gnu.org/software/stow/) command like there's no tomorrow.

+> Note that `stow` cannot replace existing configuration files, so make sure to remove them before running the command.

 ```console
 stow .